santanu-dey/budo/lab03/Readme.txt

 This lab demonstrates
 	1. How to raise a fault - we have  a standard policy to raise a fault.
 Set header, status code, or payload
-    2. Try to raise faults conditionally.
-That's optional
+    2. How to execute a step conditionally.
+In this example, faults are raised by raising conditions.
-    3. Then how to handle the Faults (Fault Rules are for fault handling)
+    3. Then show how to handle the Faults (Fault Rules are for fault handling)
         a.
-Within the policy
+Within the policy - This is a bug at the moment
-        b. at Flow level policy hanlder
+        b. at Flow level policy hanlder - condition does not work.
+That is a bug at the moment.
-        c. with a condition

 *************

 When a fault occurs in a message flow, the fault handler employs the following fault rule to match the fault with a fault handler: